greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

     compresstype
     :   Set to `ZLIB` (the default), `ZSTD`, or `RLE_TYPE`, to specify the type of compression used.
 The value `NONE` deactivates compression.
 Zstd provides for both speed or a good compression ratio, tunable with the `compresslevel` option. zlib is provided for backwards-compatibility.
 Zstd outperforms these compression types on usual workloads.
-    :   The value `RLE_TYPE`, which is supported only if `orientation=column` is specified, enables the run-length encoding (RLE) compression algorithm.
+    :   The value `RLE_TYPE`, which is supported only for append-optimized, column-oriented tables, enables the run-length encoding (RLE) compression algorithm.
 RLE compresses data better than the Zstd or zlib compression algorithms when the same data value occurs in many consecutive rows.
     :   For columns of type `BIGINT`, `INTEGER`, `DATE`, `TIME`, or `TIMESTAMP`, delta compression is also applied if the `compresstype` option is set to `RLE_TYPE` compression.
 The delta compression algorithm is based on the delta between column values in consecutive rows and is designed to improve compression when data is loaded in sorted order or the compression is applied to column data that is in sorted order.

 INHERITS \( parent\_table \[, …\]\)